Sydney Coordinated Adaptive Traffic System: Simulation

 SCATS can be simulated in-the-loop (SCATSIM) using third party traffic simulation tools.
 SCATSIM offers an interface supported by Aimsun, PTV VISSIM, Quadstone Paramics and Commuter.
 SCATSIM offers kerb-side hardware and firmware emulation that interfaces seamless to the SCATS Region and Central Manager offering the same control strategies used in field deployments for both intersections and ramp metering (SRMS).
 The configuration files prepared by authorities for the Central Manager, Region, SRMS and kerb-side controllers can be re-used without modification by SCATSIM.

 When Commuter software was acquired by Autodesk, Azalient Ltd support for the Commuter interface was deprecated.
 Azalient Ltd also developed a plugin that enabled the Quadstone Paramics interface to SCATSIM.
 This plugin is also deprecated.

 History

-SCATS was developed in Sydney, Australia by the New South Wales Department of Main Roads (a predecessor of Transport for NSW) in the 1970s.
+SCATS was developed in Sydney, Australia by the Department of Main Roads (a predecessor of Transport for NSW) in 1975.
 It began to be used in Melbourne in 1982, Adelaide, South Australia in 1982 and Western Australia in 1983.

-It is also used in New Zealand, Hong Kong, Shanghai, Guangzhou, Amman, Tehran, Dublin, Rzeszów, Gdynia, Central New Jersey, and in part of Metro Atlanta, among several other places.
+It is also used in New Zealand, Hong Kong, Shanghai, Guangzhou, Amman, Tehran, Dublin, Rzeszów, Gdynia, Central New Jersey, in part of Metro Atlanta, and Cebu City, among several other places.
 In Hong Kong, SCATS is currently adopted in the area traffic control systems at Hong Kong Island, Kowloon, Tsuen Wan and Shatin.

 The system may be referred to by an alternative name in a specific installation.
 However, since deployment outside Australia, New Zealand and Singapore, localised names do not appear to be commonly used.
 The following are some local alternative names that have been or are in use: